Shouta Aoi continues to perfect his formula and branch out in ways that we could have never imagined.

 Harmony is an interesting addition to Shouta Aoi‘s repertoire.
 All songs have a lot of rock influences in the instrumentals contrary to what we could find in the previous release, TONE.
 Guitars and live drums are, more than ever, present.

 Even in SPOTLIGHT, this release’s highlight and a complete novelty in his repertoire in terms of sonority and vocal technique, there were rock and funk influences.
 The fact that this single has strayed away from pure electro-pop territory has made his music sound more mature and enabled the focus to shift from the instrumentals to his vocals only.

 Harmony is an easy-listening, soft rock tune that has pop lyrics and a gentle performance on the vocal end.
-Fake of Fake is a song that is quite close to Aoi’s peppy pop, however the execution and progression ended up being quite different than expecting, introducing an interesting duality of truth and lies materialized in the contrast between brighter and darker bits in the composition.
-The vocals ended up being quite normal and without adding any novelty to this release nor his repertoire.
+Fake of Fake is a song that is quite close to Aoi’s peppy pop, however, the execution and progression ended up being quite different than expected, introducing an interesting duality of truth and lies materialized in the contrast between brighter and darker bits in the composition.
+The vocals ended up being quite normal and without adding any novelty to this release or his repertoire.

 In the end, this release is well with checking out, especially after the incredibly fresh performance that we can. find in SPOTLIGHT.